 The spatialization is really not all that great, it’s difficult to get that much of a sense of presence from 1st order ambisonics.
 Any consumer level 360 camera with an on-board spatial mic is really not much more than a gimmick at this point, not ready to be considered a professional tool.
 We rarely use onboard mics for anything other than reference, and this one is fine for that.

-So we’ve mentioned the funky stitch that we don’t like.
+So we’ve mentioned we don't always like the in-camera stitching.
 Luckily Garmin gives us the RAW mode and allows us to stitch our own footage.
 Lately we’ve been doing a lot of our stitch work in Mistika VR and found that it does an incredible job on the footage from the Samsung Gear 360.
 Knowing this, we worked closely with the Mistika team to create an accurate preset for the Garmin VIRB and the results are astounding!
 If you are unhappy with the stitch in camera and you want to take the plunge on learning to stitch, we would certainly recommend looking at Mistika.
-A license for Mistika VR will run you about $55/month, with an annual option for cost savings.
+A license for Mistika VR will run you about $50/month, with an annual option for cost savings.